-- Select any two justifications and criticisms for each, think about (or research on) how you might either refute each, or highlight some concerns - Do you agree, as many have suggested, that despite its flaws, democracy remains the best system of government?
+- The reading explains that the difference between a direct democracy and a representative democracy is that the people participate directly in self-rule in the former, while in the latter, the people depend on elected representatives to make decisions on their behalf.
+In what way might the election of representatives be a form of safeguard to improve the quality of democratic decision-making? - Conversely, what are some possible weaknesses of a representative democracy compared to direct democracy? - Select any two justifications and criticisms of democracy.
+For each, think about (or research on) how you might either refute each, or highlight some concerns. - Do you agree, as many have suggested, that despite its flaws, democracy remains the best system of government?
 Why or why not?

-- 'Power these days lies more with the people than the politicians.'
+- 1. 'Power these days lies more with the people than the politicians.'
 To what extent is this true?
-(Cambridge 2021) - Should politicians pursue the popular viewpoint or their own convictions, if they conflict?
-(Cambridge 2020) - 'It is harder than ever for voters to make the right choices in elections today.'
+(Cambridge 2021) - 2.
+Should politicians pursue the popular viewpoint or their own convictions, if they conflict?
+(Cambridge 2020) - 3.
+'Governments are failing the people they are supposed to serve.'
 Discuss.
-(RI 2021 Y6 Timed Practice) - 'Freedom of speech is key to building a strong democracy.'
-To what extent is this true?
-(RI 2020 Term 3 Y6 Common Essay Assignment) - 5.
+(RI 2023 Y6 CT) - 4.
+'It is harder than ever for voters to make the right choices in elections today.'
+Discuss.
+(RI 2021 Y6 Timed Practice) - 5.
 Do monarchies still serve any purpose in today's society?
-(RI 2018 Y5 Promo) - 'Democracy is essential for a country to become a developed nation.'
+(RI 2018 Y5 Promo) - 6.
+'Democracy is essential for a country to become a developed nation.'
 Do you agree?
 (RI 2015 Y6 CT1) - 7.
 'Democracy means more than having the right to vote.'
 Discuss.
-(RI 2013 Y6 CT 2) - 'Fine in principle but failure in practice.'
+(RI 2013 Y6 CT 2) - 8.
+'Fine in principle but failure in practice.'
 How far do you agree with this assessment of democracy?
 (RI 2012 Y6 CT1)

-Reading 11: The Problem with Majority Rule
+Reading 7: The Problem with Majority Rule